-- (1) The accounting officer must implement the system of acquisition management set out in this Part in order to ensure - (a) that goods and services are procured by the municipality in accordance with authorised processes only; - (b) that expenditure on goods and services is incurred in terms of an approved budget in terms of section 15 of the Act; - (c) that the threshold values for the different procurement processes are complied with; - (d) that bid documentation, evaluation and adjudication criteria, and general conditions of a contract, are in accordance with any applicable legislation; and
+- (1) The accounting officer must implement the system of acquisition management set out in this Part in order to ensure - (a) that goods and services are procured by the municipality in accordance with authorised processes only; - (b) that expenditure on goods and services is incurred in terms of an approved budget in terms of section 15 of the Act; - (c) that the threshold values for the different procurement processes are complied with; - (d) that bid documentation, evaluation and adjudication criteria, and general conditions of a contract, are as per National and Provincial prescripts [SCM Practice note 2, Explanatory notes: Revised quotation / bid forms; - (e) that the preference point system used in accordance with the Revised Preferential Procurement Policy Regulations of 7 December 2011. - (f) that any Treasury guidelines on acquisition management are properly taken into account. - (g) Verification of bids in access of R10 million